Can you make your smoothie the night before?

 Do you have a super-cool smoothie trick of your own?
 Share away in the comments!

-PS.
 If you need another prepping trick, check out How to Make a Salad Jar.